CraftAcademyLabs/ca_course/guides/notifications_with_action_cable.md

 ```

-Use a generator to scaffold a AC channel:
+Use a generator to scaffold an AC channel:

 ```bash
 $ rails g channel web_notifications